cardstack/cardstack-documentation/guides/card-sdk/schema.md

 module.exports = function() { return models; };
 ```

-When a Card of the type `my-card-names` is created, it has a default property of `title`, which is a string. the `JSONAPIFactory` helps to format the Card definition into something that the Card SDK's data adapters can use.
+When a Card of the type `my-card-names` is created, its name is pluralized, and it has a default property of `title`, which is a string.
+In most cases, developers will use the plural name of the Card when creating new records.

+The `JSONAPIFactory` helps to format the configuration objects into something that the Card SDK's data adapters can use.
+The factory applies [JSON:API](https://jsonapi.org/) formatting so you don't have to.

 ## Adding `@core-types` to a schema